Check your loan eligibility without impacting your credit score, compare your options to find the right deal and apply online.

 Only take a loan as a last option.
 If you can afford to pay for purchases or projects with cash or savings, you might be better off choosing those methods of payment over a loan.

 Cheap loans are not always the best loans - if you want to borrow money online it’s good to know what to look for.

-Check the overall cost of the loan because the final amount payable may end up being more than you think.
-Interest rates and extra fees will always make credit more expensive than paying in cash.
+Make sure you understand the overall costs of the loan; the total amount payable could end up being more than you think.
+Interest and other fees will always make borrowing to finance purchases or services more expensive.

-The lower the interest rate, the cheaper your loan will be although you may not get the advertised rate.
-We include the typical APR (Annual Percentage Rate) for each lender in our loan comparisons so you can get an idea of the cost before you apply.
+The lower the interest rate, the cheaper your loan will be, although you may not get the advertised rate.
+Our loan comparisons will include the typical APR (Annual Percentage Rate) for each lender, helping you get an idea of the cost of the loan before you apply. .

 However tempting it may be, don’t be tempted to borrow more than you need.